Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/mirroring/troubleshooting.md

 <br><br/>

 ### Mirroring ingame is wrong.
 This is fairly unlikely to happen if none of the other problems here have appeared beforehand.
-Know that mirroring values are saved when you either exit `Mirroring Mode` or export your scene.
-As a result, if you want to verify that your rotation values are correct, first exit `Mirroring Mode` and then enable it once again.
+Know that **mirroring values are saved** when you either exit `Mirroring Mode` or export your scene.
+As a result, if you want to **verify that your rotation values are correct**, first exit `Mirroring Mode` and then enable it once again.
 If the rotation empties and instanced models are still facing the same / the correct directions, it should work perfectly ingame.

 <div class="callout-block callout-warning"><div class="icon-holder">*&nbsp;*{: .fa .fa-bug}